mechyai/RL-BCA/README.md

   - further detailed documentation
 - Data Dashboard class to automatically compile E+ performance and RL learning data into subplots via Matplotlib
 - Openstudio wrapper class to assist in simple modifications of the .idf/.osm that impact simulation experiments (timesteps, start-end dates, etc.)
+- A handful of various building models already set up with EmsPy so that user's can just focus on control algorithms given readily available state and action space, and pre-linked calling points.

 ### References:
 - *(in progress)*